-The District is strongly committed to addressing the impacts of climate change on water resources, including rising sea-levels, changing rainfall patterns, and evapotranspiration trends, among others.
-As a key part of its resiliency strategy, the District evaluates the status of its flood control infrastructure, water supply operations and ongoing ecosystem restoration efforts, and advances projects necessary to continue providing water supply, flood protection and ecosystem restoration in South Florida, under current and future climate conditions.
+The District is strongly committed to addressing the impacts of climate change on water resources including sea-level rise, changing rainfall patterns, and evapotranspiration trends, among others.
+As a key part of its resiliency strategy, the District evaluates the status of its flood control infrastructure, water supply operations and ongoing ecosystem restoration efforts, and advances projects necessary to continue providing flood control, water supply, and ecosystem restoration in anticipation of future climate conditions.
 In coordination with the Florida Department of Environmental Protection, other State and Federal Agencies, and local governments, the District is making infrastructure adaptation investments that are needed to continue to successfully implement its mission.

-This plan, which is updated annually, is the first District initiative to compile a comprehensive list of priority resiliency projects with the goal of reducing the risks of flooding, sea level rise and other climate impacts on water resources and increasing community and ecosystem resiliency in South Florida.
-This goal will be achieved by updating and enhancing water management infrastructure and implementing effective, resilient, integrated basin-wide solutions.
+This plan, which will be updated annually, is the first District initiative to compile a comprehensive list of priority resiliency projects with the goal of reducing the risks of flooding, sea level rise and other climate impacts on water resources and increasing community and ecosystem resiliency in South Florida.
+This goal will be achieved by updating and enhancing water management infrastructure throughout the Central & South Florida(C&SF) Flood Control System and the Big Cypress Basin and implementing effective, resilient, integrated basin-wide solutions.
 This list of projects was compiled based upon vulnerability assessments that have been ongoing for the past decade.
 These assessments utilize extensive data observations and robust technical hydrologic and hydraulic model simulations to characterize current and future conditions, and associated risks.